 Therefore, prepare your minds for action; be self-controlled; set your hope fully on the grace to be given you when Jesus Christ is revealed.
 As obedient children, do not conform to the evil desires you had when you lived in ignorance.
 But just as he who called you is holy, so be holy in all you do; for it is written: “Be holy, because I am holy.”
 (1 Peter 1:13-16)

 So ultimately everything that’s not from God really is from Satan.
-Even the things of this world that we think we’ve freely chosen are really only an illusion, because if they’re not drawing us toward God they’re drawing us toward His enemy.
+Even the things of this world that we think we’ve freely chosen are really only an illusion because if they’re not drawing us toward God they’re drawing us toward His enemy.
 There is no independent position.
-For example, do we really believe that by excluding God from our society we’ve gained more freedom for ourselves?
-Or does the evidence around us point to the conclusion that we’ve only acquired a different master, one who does not have our best interests at heart.
-Having abandoned God are we not conforming to the evil desires men had when they lived in ignorance of Him?
+For example, do we really believe that by excluding God from our lives and our society that we’ve gained more freedom for ourselves?
+Or does the evidence around us point to the conclusion that we’ve only acquired a different master, one who does not have our best interests at heart?
+Having abandoned God, are we not conforming to the evil desires men had when they lived in ignorance of Him?

 Look around you.
 Are we healthier?
 Are we happier?
 Are we more secure?
 Are our children better off?
 Can they look forward to a life of opportunity and promise?
 Can we trust our elected officials not to betray us?
 Have the prospects for the future improved?
 Is there any evidence at all that life is better in a society that’s breaking free of God?
 People ask me if I think it’s too late for the US, but I think a better question would be, “Is it too late for the world?”

 King David had our day in view when he prophesied,